GambitBSM/GambitBSM.github.io/content/en/documentation/code/Files/diver__1_80_84_2diver_8cpp.md

     // Discrete parameters
     std::vector<int> discrete(nDiscrete, 0);                                                              // Indices of discrete parameters, Fortran style, i.e. starting at 1!!
+    //TODO Needs to be set automatically somehow?
+Not yet sure how to deal with discrete parameters in GAMBIT.

     // Run Diver
     if (data.likelihood_function->getRank() == 0) cout << "Starting Diver run..." << std::endl;